Xianning Nuclear Power Plant

 The Xianning Nuclear Power Plant (咸宁核电站), also named Dafan Nuclear Power Plant (大畈核电站), is planned in Dafan Town, Tongshan County, Xianning, Hubei Province, China.
 It is planned to host at least four 1,250-megawatt (MW) AP1000 pressurized water reactors.

 The plant is owned by Hubei Nuclear Power Company, a joint venture of China Guangdong Nuclear Power Group (CGNPC) and Hubei Energy Group Ltd.

 The cost of four AP1000 reactors is put at CNY 60 billion (US$8.8 billion).

 Work on the site began in 2010; the first reactor was planned to start construction in 2011 and go online in 2015.

-However, construction of the first phase has yet to start as of 2018.
+While the project is still listed as "planned", construction of the first phase has yet to start as of 2023.

 Reactors

 The plant is described as the first nuclear power plant to be built in China's inland regions (i.e., not near the sea coast).
 The plant is expected to use the water of the Fushui Reservoir for cooling and various ancillary purposes.

 The station's four cooling towers, some of the largest in the world, will have the base diameter of 169 m and the height of 209 m.